 Rural Internet Options: Satellite Internet vs DSL

-The bottom line: DSL is the best choice for most rural areas and small towns, where faster options like cable and fiber are usually not available.
-If you can’t get DSL, satellite internet may be the only option.
-On the other hand, if you have access to fixed wireless where you live, you should take advantage of its superior speed and reliability.
+The bottom line: DSL is the best rural internet options, where faster options like cable and fiber are usually not available.
+If you can’t get DSL, satellite internet may be the only choice.
+Fixed wireless is a third rural option which has improved in recent years.

 Rural areas and small towns across America often have fewer Internet options than urban areas.
 The situation is slowly improving, but for now, rural residents pay higher monthly fees for slower service.
 (It’s the price of all that clean air.)